-You are required to lie on a couch, which will move through the large doughnut shaped scanner.
-Your body will never be totally enclosed, and you will be able to communicate with the CT staff through an intercom system.
+You are required to lie on a couch which will move through the large 'doughnut' shaped scanner.
+Your body will never be totally enclosed and you will be able to communicate with the CT staff through an intercom system.
 The scanner couch can be lowered and patients with mobility problems will be offered assistance.

 For this scan it is necessary to insert a cannula (a small plastic tube through which an injection is given) into a vein in your arm.

-This allows us to inject a drug called Buscopan which relaxes the bowel.
+This will allow us to inject a special fluid called contrast medium to allow us to see the blood vessels more clearly.
+We will also use this cannula to inject a drug which relaxes the bowel.